 I tilted my head analytically gazing at the stranger in the mirror.
 I never imagined that I could feel this way.
 Tired of exploring and considering an earlier flight back to Brooklyn to recharge.
 I’d been planning this round-the-world trip for years and years.
 It’d been a life dream.
 I worked hard, saved every penny, made a list, and checked it twice (or a hundred times).
 So what happened?

-Travel burn-out seems to be an underrated but extremely common occurrence among many long-term travelers.
+Travel burnout seems to be an underrated but extremely common occurrence among many long-term travelers.
 From various conversations and observations, it seems to most commonly occur around the 4-month mark of travel throughout developing countries.
-Anyone would feel tired after leaving behind all the daily comforts they are accustomed to and constantly moving around the world without much respite in between.
-But the exhaustion didn’t come on gradually, it just sort of hit me.
+Anyone would feel tired after leaving behind all the daily comforts they are accustomed to and constantly backpacking around the world with little respite in between.
+But the travel exhaustion didn’t come on gradually, it just sort of hit me.
 Suddenly, I went from energetically exploring everything to waking up completely depleted in the middle of my Myanmar trip with a stomach bug.
 I absolutely cherished Myanmar.
 It had quickly become one of my favorite destinations in the world.
-But suddenly, I needed a vacation from my vacation, and I felt like an ungrateful brat for feeling this way.
+But suddenly, I needed a vacation from my vacation, and I felt like an ungrateful brat for feeling that way.

 One morning in Bagan, I woke up to see my bunkmate staring furiously at her computer.
 “I’m going home.
 I’m just done with travel,” she sighed out loud in relief as she scrolled through flight prices back to Alberta.
 I was confused, I had just asked her the day before if she wanted to join me to Mrauk-U and she’d nodded positively.
 Where did this decision come from?